Southampton University Sub-Aqua Club

 What if I haven’t got any equipment?

-The club maintains an extensive supply of scuba equipment, which is available for use on all U.K. dives.
+The club maintains an extensive supply of high-quality scuba equipment which is available for use on all dives.
+This includes a large selection of top-of-the-range drysuits, regulators, BCD's, cylinders (including ponies and O2 Clean Nitrox cylinders), computers and more.
 The cost of equipment hire is kept to an absolute minimum at £10 per day for full kit hire.
 Kit hire is capped for the year at £50.
-Trainees do not have to hire equipment for training sessions ran in the UK.
+Trainees do not have to hire equipment for training sessions run in the UK.

-It is possible to dive entirely using club kit; however, any diver will tell you that it is far more comfortable to have your own.
-We recommend that all of our members invest in basic gear, including a mask, fins, boots, gloves and a hood.
+It is possible to dive entirely using club kit as we can supply every required item.
+We do however recommend that all of our members invest in basic gear, including a mask, fins, boots, gloves and a hood for maximum enjoyment as all divers will tell you that there's nothing like having your own kit!
 We are all happy to provide suggestions on particular pieces of kit, as well as arranging trips to local dive shops.
-We also run an annual trip to the Birmingham Dive Show every October.

 More questions?
 Contact us!

 To keep up to date, follow us on Instagram @sotonunisac